MooHoll/Asian_Psyllid_Methylation/README.md

 **Genome and annotation:** the chromosome level assembly paper is avaliable [here](https://www.biorxiv.org/content/10.1101/869685v1).
 As it is still a pre-print and not published ther authors have not yet released the full version.
 I have emailed the authors and obtained version 3 plus a current annotation file.

-**Current Progress:** Following Kamil's pipeline above we have successfully identified that the X chromosome is chromosome 8.
-I am now running a windowed coverage approach to see if we can identify whether there is a Y or not.
+**Current Progress:** Following Kamil's pipeline above I have successfully identified that the X chromosome is chromosome 8.
+I am now running a windowed coverage approach to see if I can identify whether there is a Y or not.

 ---